chrisa23/Fibrous/README.md

 ```
 //create a fiber that is already started and backed by a thread pool
+//Work is done on the thread pool, but in a sequential fashion
 IFiber fiber = Fiber.StartNew(FiberType.Pool);

 //Create a channel and subscribe to messages
 IChannel<string> channel = new Channel<string>();
 channel.Subscribe(fiber, (s) => Console.WriteLine(s.ToUpper()));
+// or you can subscribe via the Fiber
+fiber.Subscribe(channel, (s) => Console.WriteLine(s.ToUpper()));

+//Publish a message to the channel
 channel.Publish("the message");

 //You can enqueue methods